victorjdg/novafetch/README.md

-rustfetch is a rust tool to get information about your computer-
+novafetch is a rust tool to get information about your computer-

 It is currently able to show the following informaton:
 * OS